kelseykm/vcard4/README.md

 * Although the library is primarily intended for _creating_ vCards, a simple vCard [parser](#parse) has been provided

 * This library may be used in node or in the browser.
 It supports the latest versions of both out of the box.
-For use in old browsers or old node versions, you should transpile the code with ___Babel___
+For use in old browsers or old node versions, you should transpile the code with ___Babel___ or any other transpiler of your choice

+    * __NB__: __vcard4__ uses private class fields and methods heavily.
+This poses a problem for Safari users because Safari does not support private class methods.
+It is advised to transpile the code using ___Babel___ or any other transpiler of your choice

 * __vcard4__ supports both ES6 module import/export and commonjs require